tjcarskadon/git-real/readme.txt

+README

-A simple readme file for the git class
+Just a simple read me file for my git real class on codeschool

-A modification to add a "Licese" so that I have something to check in the git class.
+the cake is a lie